Early Learning Connection

 Elements of the Early Learning Connection professional development system to support a well-qualified and skilled workforce across a range of programs and services include:

 - Seven regional Early Learning Connection partnerships to coordinate access to comprehensive professional development opportunities (see below);

-- A core body of knowledge identified in the Early Childhood Core Competencies and the School-Age and Youth Development Core Competencies;
+- A core body of knowledge identified in Nebraska’s Core Competencies for Early Childhood Professionals and the School-Age and Youth Development Core Competencies;

 - Early Learning Guidelines: Nebraska’s Birth to Five Learning and Development Standards that are aligned to the K-12 school standards;